lukelowry/laplib/README.md

-# laplib
+# Laplacian Library
-Repository of Graph Laplacians
+A Repository of Graph Laplacians, originally developed for Graph Signal Processing.

 Note: The data is usable but not consistently formatted as of Jan 2026.